Strategic Goal 1

 1. We began requiring employability metrics at the earliest stage of submission for new programs (rather than the latter stages as in the past) to ensure new offerings are meeting the needs of the commonwealth and serving the interests of students.

-2. By the end of AY 2023-24, a second SCHEV liaison will be trained to ensure we are efficiently processing curriculum proposals.
+2. In AY 2023-24, a second SCHEV liaison was hired to ensure we are efficiently processing curriculum proposals.
+By the end of 24-25, this person will be fully trained.

-2. Develop a summative report that documents plans for improvement and attention to learning outcomes across all APRs.
+3. In AY 2023-24, we adjusted our APR guidance document to instruct programs to reflect more deeply on learning outcomes.
+By the end of 24-25, we will develop a summative report that documents plans for improvement and attention to learning outcomes across all APRs.

 4. Optimize the student to advisor ratio by college and program type measuring from a baseline of 2021-22.